 Audit Allocation

-What is the latest on audit allocation for audits during transition year 2 (2022 – 2023)?
+What is the latest on audit allocation for audits during first certification year (2023 – 2024)?

 Audit allocation remains applicable to cocoa groups in Ghana.